lbl-neutrino/larpixSlowControls/README.md

 #################################################################################

-If you do not turn on these devices the monitoring python code may not run.
+If you do not provide power to the following devices the python code may not run.

-- The cryo-control Raspberry Pi is sitting ontop of the cryostat with a power button on its case.
+- cryo-control Raspberry Pi sits ontop of cryostat with power button on its case

-- The hv-control Raspberry Pi is sitting ontop of the Spellman power supply in the rack next to the cryostat.
-Its power button is on the pi's power cable which is strapped to the rack just next to the pi.
-This pi should be turned on whether or not you are supplying voltage and/or current to your test subject.
+- hv-control Raspberry Pi sits ontop of Spellman power supply in rack next to cryostat.
+The power button is on its power cable (strapped to rack just next to pi).
+Turn on pi whether or not you're supplying voltage or current to test subject.

-- A pressure guage monitor is mounted to the top of the cryostat with its own power button.
+- Pressure guage monitor is mounted to cryostat top with a power button.

+- The Rigol power supply sits on the shelf above the bench next to the cryostat (facing the door).
+Make sure it is turned OFF if you do not wish to supply power to the heating strips.

 #################################################################################

-**Step 2: LAUNCH A MONITORING SESSION ON THE cryo-control RASPBERRY PI**
+**Step 2: LAUNCH A MONITORING SESSION ON cryo-control RASPBERRY PI**

 #################################################################################

-The cryo-control pi is used to monitor all controls other than the high voltage and/or current supplied to a test subject.
+cryo-control pi is used to monitor all controls other than voltage/current supplied to test subject.

-Instructions for logging into the cryo-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Slow Controls Credentials
+Instructions for logging into the cryo-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Slow Controls Credentials.

-**Only one monitoring session should be launched at a time.** Use the following query in your terminal window to see if one is already running:
+**Only one monitoring session should be launched at a time.** Check to see if a monitoring screen named larpix-control is already running:

+	screen -list

+If not, create a new one:

+	screen -S larpix-control

+Alternatively you can connect to an exiting screen:

+	screen -xS larpix-control

+Double check to make sure the monitoring python code is not already running on someone elses terminal:

+	ps -a

+If there is more than one python process running, get the name of the files running:

 	ps -ef

 Amongst the resulting list, look for a line with "larpix_monitor.py" on the end.
 Example:

 	larpix     13762   13743 29 07:11 pts/1    00:00:11 python3 larpix_monitor.py

-If no session is already in progress, go to the /slowcontrols/ directory on the Pi and launch a screen that will be accessable to anyone:

-You can check the running screen sessions via:

-	screen -list

-If either of these are missing, you can create a new session with

-	screen -S <crs-dqm or crs-dqm-plotly>

-To connect to an existing session,

-	screen -xS <crs-dqm or crs-dqm-plotly>

-To start the live DQM processes, enter the following from their respective screen sessions:

-	cd /home/daq/PACMANv1rev3b/larpix-monitor
-	./launch.sh

-run the following python code:
+Kill any code running outside of the larpix-control screen.
+In this example:

+	kill 13762

+To start a new monitoring session (in the larpix-control screen), go into the slowcontrols/ directory:

 	python3 larpix_monitor.py

 If the code is running successfully you may not see a response on your terminal window, but the data will begin to show up on the dashboard (Step 5).

+To exit the larpix-control screen:

+ 	hit Ctrl+a and then d

 #################################################################################